MarkBorcherding/ransible/README.md

 require 'ransible'

 Ransible.module() do |result, params|
-  result.failed!
+  result.fail!
 'Divide by zero!' if b == 0
   result.changed!
 'We did it!',  answer: a/b
 end
 ```